M-E-Rademaker/MyDesk/BookCollection.md

      Edition: 1
      On the web: <http://r4ds.had.co.nz/>

 Description: Although the book is still work in progress it looks extremly promising.
-The book covers all necessary steps involved in practical data analysis: getting your data into R, tidy, transform, model and visualize it as well as
+The book covers all necessary steps involved in practical data analysis: getting your data into R, tidy, transform, model and visualize it.

 1. Title: **Advanced R**
      Author: Hadley Wickham